 You can use your desktop, laptop, tablet or smartphone to trade forex.
 The value of the currency pairs listed frequently fluctuates.
 Having a personal device to constantly track these changes is essential to successful forex trading.

 There are quite a few forex brokers available online.
 Go through their websites and choose a broker that lets you trade the currency pairs you are most interested in.

 Be sure to check the footer of their website for information on the regulatory bodies.
 If you can’t find any such information from the U.S. Securities Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA) or other regulatory bodies, the broker can’t be trusted.

 You can open a new account with the forex broker on their website.
 Some forex brokers require a minimum deposit amount to open an account.
 These brokers also offer different kinds of accounts based on your initial deposit size and other factors.
 Choose the broker and account type that’s right for you.

-Once you’ve signed up for an account, you need to transfer funds to start trading forex on margin.
-Depending on the broker you’ve chosen, you can choose your accounting currency and fund your account using several options.
-Generally, these funding options include bank wire transfers, net banking and debit cards.
+Once you’ve signed up for an account you need to transfer funds to start trading forex on margin.
+Depending on the broker you’ve chosen you can choose your accounting currency and fund your account using several options including online banking.
+Generally these funding options include bank wire transfers net banking and debit cards

 You need to download a forex trading platform supported by your chosen broker on your computer or smartphone.
 Take the time to customize the look and feel of the platform to help you maximize your potential to spot good forex trading opportunities.